cilliantighe/Creative_Coding_GD/01_colour/02_colour_spectrum_in_a_grid/README.md

 ```

 ### fill()
 The fill() function is used to colour elements.
 It should be called before the element that is to be coloured.
-The hue value is calculated by subtracting the current position of gridY from the height of the canvas.
+The saturation value is calculated by subtracting the current position of gridY from the height of the canvas.
 This is done to have the colours at the top of the canvas highly saturated.

 ```javascript
 fill(gridX, height - gridY, 100);